Abderrahmane Sissako

 Caught in the stranglehold of debt and structural adjustment, Africa is fighting for its survival.
 In the face of disaster, representatives of African society bring an action against international financial institutions.
 The trial takes place in Bamako, in the yard of a house, among its inhabitants.

-Just before the turn of the 21st century, Dramane, a Malian who lives in Paris, returns to his family's African village to visit his father.
-After biking around the town, Dramane realizes how different and stagnated his village is compared to the ever-changing modern world, especially at the dawn of a new millennium.
-While home, Dramane strikes up a friendship with beautiful villager Nana, with whom he contemplates the future.
+Just before the turn of the 21st century, Drahmane returns to his father's village in Sokolo, Mali.
+A contemplative bike stroll around town makes him reflect on the significance of time passing at the dawn of a new millennium.
+As everybody goes on with their daily tasks, Sokolo might as well be the center of the world.
 The film earned Sissako awards at the Fribourg International Film Festival, the Ouagadougou Panafrican Film and Television Festival and the San Francisco International Film Festival.

 Our Work is